 Made of wood and steel

 This 328 suffered both front and rear-end damage in a rear-end collision.
-The vehicle is of mixed construction, with the steel outer skin nailed onto a wooden frame.
-In this accident, the wooden frame remained largely intact, while the sheet metal was damaged.
+The vehicle is of mixed construction, with the steel outer skin nailed onto a wooden frame structure.
+The outer sheet metal was damaged in the accident but the wooden frame remained largely intact.

 A new body shell

 First, the damaged body parts were shaped back to their original state.
-This ensures that the subsequently inserted components have a flawless transition to the bodywork and sit in the correct position.
-With the help of tapping models and the power former, parts of the front and rear of the vehicle were recreated and inserted.
+This ensures that the subsequently installed components have a flawless fit to the bodywork and sit in the correct position.
+With the help of hammering forms and the power former, parts of the front and rear of the vehicle were recreated and installed.
 The surface was sanded before painting.

 The final assembly